Dame Ethel Smyth: Still Fighting for Equality 100 Years Later

 Smyth proudly broke the social norm that women should only compose hausmusik (little piano pieces for dinner parties).
 Her music and life promised far more than mere musical fluff and novelties.
 She broke the windows of misogynistic members of Parliament, rallied feminists and suffragists with her music, and outfitted herself every day in the purple, white, and green of the Women’s Social and Political Union, a militant suffragist movement.
 Her political influence and cultural power earned her the title of Dame Commander of the Order of the British Empire in 1922.
 Dame Ethel’s motto?
 “Deeds, not words!”

 Every day we rediscover even more great and forgotten women of history.
 Judy Chicago’s art installation The Dinner Party, now on permanent display at the Brooklyn Museum, has a place setting for Dame Ethel Smyth as one of her 39 tributes to important women from history.
-Our co-premiere this spring will continue to give her name the historical significance it deserves.
+Our co-premiere this past spring continued to give her name the historical significance it deserves.

-Watch our new mini-documentary about Dame Ethel Smyth and The Prison, below:
+Watch our mini-documentary about Dame Ethel Smyth and The Prison, below:

 If video is not displaying, click here to view on YouTube.